onkelbeh/HomeAssistantRepository/README.md

 |12x |Unlicense|
 |5x |ZPL|

 I did my best to keep these clean, thanks to @matoro for help.
 If a valid license was published on Pypi, it has been automatically merged.
-Otherwise i took it from Github or alternatively from comments in the source.
+Otherwise I took it from Github or alternatively from comments in the source.
 Sometimes these differed and have been not unique.
 All license strings have been adjusted to the list in `/usr/portage/gentoo/licenses/`.
 Some packages do not have any license published.
 Authors have been asked for clarification, some still did not respond.
 These were added with an `all-rights-reserved` license and `RESTRICT="mirror"` was set.
 Find the appropriate Licenses referenced in the ebuild files and in the corresponding homepages or sources.

 Last update of this text: 25.11.2019